Texas Agreed or Uncontested Divorces — It is a good idea.

-Agreed Divorces — It is a good idea.
-Period, end of report.
-They resolve conflict quickly and easily.
+Uncontested/Agreed divorces resolve conflict quickly and easily.
 They remove the stress of litigation.
 They bring peace and resolution.
 They are divorces where the parties have resolved the property and child issues.
 There is no contest.
 Court hearings are unnecessary – except for the ultimate “proveup” of the decree.
 [A “proveup” is a short hearing where evidence is put on to establish the Court’s jurisdiction, child and property issues.]

-In an Agreed divorce, the lawyer’s role is limited to preparation of pleadings, waiver of service, the divorce decree, and closing documents.
+In an Uncontested or Agreed divorce, the lawyer’s role is limited to preparation of the pleadings, waiver of service, the divorce decree, and closing documents.
 Because of this, legal fees are substantially reduced.
 We do these cases on a flat fee basis – “all in” including the costs.
 The basis for the divorce is “discord and conflict of personalities which destroy the legitimate ends of the marital relationship.”
 That language is divorce legalize which means “we don’t like each other” – a no fault divorce.

 When you consider the fight, consider this: